 - Tell the stories of hardship employees face in their daily work:

 In August 2019, during a visit to a government internment camp for the Muslim Rohingya minority in Northern Myanmar, we met a female colleague who organises schooling for children.
 We interrupted the visit schedule to sit down with her and listen to her story.
-She told us that she had been imprisoned in this camp for the last 8 years after extremists from the community killed her mother and forced her and her siblings, a family of seven, to move into this internment camp a few kilometres away from where she grew up.
+She told us that she had been imprisoned in this camp for the last 8 years after her mother was killed and herself and her siblings, a family of seven, were forced to move into this internment camp a few kilometres away from where she grew up.
 Given that she was not allowed to leave and had no access to the internet, we got her consent to post her picture and her story in our internal Facebook, called Workplace, for all 25000 staff to see.

 Colleagues from all over the world responded and sent her messages of support.
 At the December Save the Children International Board meeting we presented her story to underline the organization's servant leadership culture that we are all, and particularly senior leaders, are working to serve staff like her.
 Back at the field office in Myanmar staff printed out the messages of support and carried them into the internment camp.
 Our colleague responded that she was "deeply grateful and sends her thanks."